whitefusionhq/whitefusion.studio/src/index.md

 The web is 30 years old.
 And there's been many a time we’ve witnessed the desire to “hijack” the browser and make it do things it just wasn’t designed to do.
 From Java applets to Flash plugins to janky rich-client leviathans…**these tendencies come and go in waves.**

-Most recently we’ve seen it with techniques that consider the browser merely a “build target” of a lofty cross-platform UI toolkit. _Real talk:_ have you inspected the HTML on Twitter.com lately?
+Most recently we’ve seen it with techniques that consider the browser merely a “build target” of a lofty cross-platform UI toolkit. _Real talk:_ have you inspected the HTML on a large social network lately?
 It’s “div tag soup” with hundreds of inscrutable class names like `r-18u37iz` and `css-901oao`.
-That might pan out for a company the scale of Twitter…but for the rest of us, _it’s a terrible idea_.
+That might pan out for a handful of "web-scale" companies…but for the rest of us, _it’s a terrible idea_.

 Here’s what we think. **Never bet against the web browser.** Start with the basics, the _holy trinity_ of web development: **HTML, CSS, and JavaScript**—all in their proper place and benefiting from a minimalist design philosophy.
 Avoid undue complexity like the plague.
 Hesitate to add yet another build tool unless _absolutely necessary_.
 Use progressive enhancement techniques for users **as well as** developers.
 Spend your time focusing on what really matters, like accessibility, network performance, privacy, and long-term maintainability.